Atomic Structure: Discovery of Subatomic Particles

 It fails to explain why atoms of different kinds should differ in mass and valency etc.

-The discovery of various sub-atomic particles like electrons, protons, etc. during the late 19th century led to the idea that the atom was no longer an indivisible and the smallest particle of matter.
+The discovery of various sub-atomic particles like electrons, protons, etc. during the late 19th century led to the idea that the atom was no longer an indivisible, small particle of matter.

 Characteristics of the three fundamental particles are:

 Atomic Mass Unit: The atomic mass unit (amu) is 1/12 of the mass of an individual atom of 6C12, i.e., 1.660 × 10h – 27 kg.
 The neutron and proton have approximately equal masses of 1 amu and the electron is about 1836 times lighter.
 Its mass can sometimes be neglected as an approximation.

 The electron and proton have an equal, but opposite, electric charges while the neutron is not charged.

 Thomson assumed that an atom is a sphere of positive charges uniformly distributed, with the electrons scattered as points throughout the sphere.